 The Market Abuse Regulation (MAR) came into effect on 3 July 2016.
 It aims to increase market integrity and investor protection, enhancing the attractiveness of securities markets for capital raising.

-The Market Abuse Regulation (MAR) strengthens the existing UK market abuse framework by extending its scope to new markets, new platforms and new behaviours.
+MAR strengthens the previous UK market abuse framework by extending its scope to new markets, new platforms and new behaviours.

-It contains prohibitions of insider dealing and market manipulation, and provisions to prevent and detect these.
+It contains prohibitions of insider dealing, unlawful disclosure of inside information and market manipulation, and provisions to prevent and detect these.

 Application of MAR